zverok/zverok.github.io/_posts/2021-01-14-spellchecker-3.md

 And we haven't even started on **corrections suggestion yet, which we'll gladly do in the next part**.
 Follow me [on Twitter](https://twitter.com/zverok) or [subscribe to my mailing list](/subscribe.html) if you don't want to miss the follow-up!

+PS: Huge thanks to [@squadette](https://twitter.com/squadette), my faithful editor.
+Without his precious help, the text would be even more convoluted!